We love hearing success stories! Here are just a few!

 >

->It is a Canadian Company contracted to supply teacher to 34
+>It is a Canadian Company contracted to supply teacher to 34 kindergartens

 >and primary schools in Guangzhou